Apprentice Boys of Derry: History of the associated clubs of the Apprentice Boys of Derry

 The celebrations continued in the usual form with the firing of the siege cannons (today a small replica is used), the ringing of the cathedral bells, the hoisting of the Crimson Flags and the laying of wreaths in memory of those who sacrificed their lives.
 In December they continue with the burning of an effigy of Robert Lundy (the Governor of Derry who had wished to negotiate with King James during the siege) and the service of thanksgiving in St Columb's Cathedral.

 In 1969, the Apprentice Boys' parade around the walls of Derry sparked three days of intensive rioting in the city, known as the Battle of the Bogside.
 The disturbances are regarded by some as the start of the Troubles.

+The George pillar, on the city's walls overlooking the Irish nationalist Bogside area, was blown up by the IRA in 1973.
+Walker Memorial Plinth remains at the Royal Bastion overlooking the Bogside, it has been restored as a historical feature of the Derrys Walls walk.

 In 1986, the banning of an Apprentice Boys parade in Portadown led to rioting between supporters and the Royal Ulster Constabulary.
 During these disturbances Keith White became the first Protestant to be killed by a plastic bullet in the Troubles.

 In 1990, the organisation decided to apply for funding from the newly established International Fund for Ireland, which led to protests by Ulster loyalists at its August parade.
 Ian Paisley addressed a rally at the courthouse where he told the crowd that the proposed grant was "a bribe to get Protestant people involved in the Anglo-Irish Agreement."